compas-dev/compas/docs/reference/compas.artists.rst

 ********************************************************************************
-compas.artists
+compas.scene
 ********************************************************************************

-.. currentmodule:: compas.artists
+.. currentmodule:: compas.scene

 .. rst-class:: lead

-This package defines artists for visualising COMPAS objects.
+This package defines sceneobjects for visualising COMPAS objects.
-Every object type is paired with a corresponding artist type that is capable of visualizing the data of the object.
+Every object type is paired with a corresponding sceneobject type that is capable of visualizing the data of the object.
-The artists are implemented as pluggables, and automatically switch between plugins depending on the contexct in which they are used.
+The sceneobjects are implemented as pluggables, and automatically switch between plugins depending on the contexct in which they are used.

 Classes